act-rules/act-rules.github.io/_rules/html-page-lang-valid-bf051a.md

 #### Inapplicable Example 1

 This `html` element has an empty `lang` attribute.
 It is not applicable for this rule, but nonetheless fails [Success Criterion 3.1.1 Language of Page][sc311].
-It also fails rule [HTML page has non-empty title](https://www.w3.org/WAI/standards-guidelines/act/rules/b5c3f8/).
+It also fails rule [HTML page has lang attribute](https://www.w3.org/WAI/standards-guidelines/act/rules/b5c3f8/).

 ```html
 <html lang="">